Social Media as Evidence in Divorce

 Sometimes spouses are friends or follow each other on social media, such as Facebook, Twitter, LinkedIn, or Instagram.
 In these cases, they may be more cautious about what they share, particularly if they have deceived a spouse as to their financial condition.
 Privacy settings may change without prior notice to a social media user, and sometimes a friend of a friend shares information, such as when friends go on vacation together or applaud each other’s successes.
 Generally, you should be cautious about what you share, sharing only what you would be willing to have a judge see and read.

 Does this mean that you should delete your social media account?
 No. The smartest thing to do is to manage it carefully and privately.
 Traditional discovery may unearth the same information, but by posting information about yourself voluntarily online, you might adversely affect your case right from the start.
 Be smart and understand anything you say, including online, can be used against you.
 Denver divorce attorneys know this and will use what they can to further their clients’ cases.
-This includes the experienced family law attorneys at Plog & Stein.Consult a Knowledgeable Divorce Attorney in the Denver Area
+This includes the experienced Denver family lawyers at Plog & Stein, P.C.

-If you are concerned about the use of social media as evidence in your divorce proceeding, you should retain an experienced Denver attorney.
-At Plog & Stein, we understand our clients' needs and are ready to use our 60 years of combined legal experience too meet their objectives.
-Contact us online or call Plog & Stein at (303) 781-0322 to set up an appointment.
+If you are concerned about the use of social media as evidence in your divorce proceeding, you should retain an experienced attorney.
+At Plog & Stein, P.C., we understand our clients’ needs and are ready to use our 70 years of combined legal experience to meet their objectives.
+Contact us online or call us at (303) 781-0322 to set up an appointment.
 We also represent people who need an alimony lawyer or assistance with other family law matters in Castle Rock, Highlands Ranch, Centennial, and Aurora, as well as other cities in Arapahoe, Douglas, and Denver Counties.